tyrtyrych/BeginningJavaScript/03-types/readme.md

 ### String Types and Built-In Methods

-Strings are a little more interesting than numbers, because they have built in operations called _methods_ that generate new values (often strings) by applying functions to the current string.
-We access string methods using the dot operator.
+Strings are a little more interesting than numbers, because they have built-in operations called _methods_ that generate new values (often strings) by applying functions to the current string.
+We access string methods using the dot `.` operator.

     "Hello World!".toLowerCase();